Apurva107/databricks-lakehouse-project/README.md

-# End-to-End Data Lakehouse Implementation | Azure Databricks
+# End-to-End Data Lakehouse Implementation |  Databricks

 ## 📌 Project Overview
 This project involves building a production-grade **Data Lakehouse** from scratch using **Azure Databricks**.
 Following the **Medallion Architecture**, the pipeline ingests raw datasets and systematically transforms them through Bronze, Silver, and Gold layers to create a reliable, high-performance data platform for business intelligence.